-- (a) If it appears to the Court in the course of a winding up by, or subject to the supervision of, the Court that any past or present director or other officer, or any member, of the company has been guilty of any offence in relation to the company for which he is criminally liable, the Court may, either on the application of any person interested in the winding up or of its own motion, direct the liquidator either himself to prosecute the offender or to refer the matter to the Registrar. - (b) If it appears to the liquidator in the course of a voluntary winding up that any past or present director or other officer, or any member, of the company has been guilty of any offence in relation to the company for which the director, officer or member is criminally liable, the liquidator shall forthwith report the matter to the Registrar and shall furnish to the Registrar such information and give to the Registrar such access to and facilities for inspecting and taking copies of any documents, being information or documents in the possession or under the control of the liquidator relating to the matter in question, as the Registrar may require. - (c) Where any report is made under sub-section (b) to the Registrar, the Registrar may, if the Registrar thinks fit, refer the matter to the Union Minister for further inquiry, and the Union Minister shall thereupon investigate the matter and may, if the Union Minister thinks it expedient, apply to the Court for an order conferring on any person designated by the Union Minister for the purpose with respect to the company concerned all such powers of investigating the affairs of the company as are provided by this Law in the case of a winding up by the Court. - (d) If on any report to the Registrar under sub-section (b) it appears to the Registrar that the case is not one in which proceedings ought to be taken by the Registrar, the Registrar shall inform the liquidator accordingly, and thereupon, subject to the previous sanction of the Court, the liquidator may take proceedings against the offender. - (e) If it appears to the Court in the course of a voluntary winding up that any past or present director or other officer, or any member, of the company has been guilty as aforesaid, and that no report with respect to the matter has been made by the liquidator to the Registrar, the Court may, on the application of any person interested in the winding up or of its own motion, direct the liquidator to make such a report, and on a report being made accordingly the provisions of this section shall have effect as though the report has been made in pursuance of the provisions of sub-section (b).

-(f) If, where any matter is reported or referred to the Registrar under this section, the Registrar must give the accused person an opportunity of making a statement in writing to him and if the Registrar considers that the case is one in which a prosecution ought to be instituted, the Registrar shall seek the advice of the Union Attorney-General's Office and if the Registrar institutes proceedings after considering such advice, it shall be the duty of the liquidator and of every officer and agent of the company past and present (other than the defendant in the proceedings) to give all assistance in connection with the prosecution which the person is reasonably able to give:
+- (a) If it appears to the Court in the course of a winding up by, or subject to the supervision of, the Court that any past or present director or other officer, or any member, of the company has been guilty of any offence in relation to the company for which he is criminally liable, the Court may, either on the application of any person interested in the winding up or of its own motion, direct the liquidator either himself to prosecute the offender or to refer the matter to the Registrar. - (b) If it appears to the liquidator in the course of a voluntary winding up that any past or present director or other officer, or any member, of the company has been guilty of any offence in relation to the company for which the director, officer or member is criminally liable, the liquidator shall forthwith report the matter to the Registrar and shall furnish to the Registrar such information and give to the Registrar such access to and facilities for inspecting and taking copies of any documents, being information or documents in the possession or under the control of the liquidator relating to the matter in question, as the Registrar may require. - (c) Where any report is made under sub-section (b) to the Registrar, the Registrar may, if the Registrar thinks fit, refer the matter to the Union Minister for further inquiry, and the Union Minister shall thereupon investigate the matter and may, if the Union Minister thinks it expedient, apply to the Court for an order conferring on any person designated by the Union Minister for the purpose with respect to the company concerned all such powers of investigating the affairs of the company as are provided by this Law in the case of a winding up by the Court. - (d) If on any report to the Registrar under sub-section (b) it appears to the Registrar that the case is not one in which proceedings ought to be taken by the registrar, the Registrar shall inform the liquidator accordingly, and thereupon, subject to the previous sanction of the Court, the liquidator may take proceedings against the offender. - (e) If it appears to the Court in the course of a voluntary winding up that any past or present director or other officer, or any member, of the company has been guilty as aforesaid, and that no report with respect to the matter has been made by the liquidator to the Registrar, the Court may, on the application of any person interested in the winding up or of its own motion, direct the liquidator to make such a report, and on a report being made accordingly the provisions of this section shall have effect as though the report has been made in pursuance of the provisions of sub-section (b). - (f) If, where any matter is reported or referred to the Registrar under this section, the Registrar considers that the case is one in which a prosecution ought to be instituted, the Registrar shall place the papers before the Attorney-General or the Public Prosecutor and if advised to do so institute proceedings, and it shall be the duty of the liquidator and of every officer and agent of the company past and present (other than the defendant in the proceedings) to give the Registrar, Attorney-General and/or the Public Prosecutor all assistance in connection with the prosecution which the person is reasonably able to give: